MJubairahamed/Jubair-Tech-Mindspace/Java/OOPSConcept.md

 - Inheritance

 - **Abstraction :**
-    - Representing essential features without including the background details or explanations.
+    - Representing essential features without including the background details or explanations.Or Hiding internal implementation and showing only necessary details to the user.
+    - Abstract class
         - Abstract class must be **extended/subclassed (to be useful)**.
 It serves as a template.
-    - A class that is abstract may not be instantiated (ie. you may not call its constructor), abstract class may contain static data.
+        - A class that is abstract may not be instantiated, abstract class may contain static data.
-    - An abstract class may also have concrete (complete) methods.
-    - For design purpose, a class can be declared abstract even if it does not contain any abstract methods.
+        - A class can be declared abstract even if it does not contain any abstract methods.
-    - Reference of an abstract class can point to objects of its sub-classes thereby achieving run-time polymorphism
-       -  `Ex: Shape obj = new Rectangle();`
-    - A class must be compulsorily labeled abstract , if it has one or more abstract methods.
+        - A class must be compulsorily labeled abstract, if it has one or more abstract methods.
         - Example:
-        `Rectangle obj = new Rectangle();//An object of the class rectangle, will gives a rectangle.` `Triangle obj = new Triangle();//An object of the class triangle, will gives a triangle.` `Shape obj = new Shape();// Parent Class to above.An shape object gives?Here we have to declare a class a abstract.` `abstract public void calcArea(); //no implementation required.`
+        ``` java
+            abstract class Animal {
+                abstract void sound();  // Abstract method (no body)

+                void sleep() {
+                    System.out.println("Sleeping...");
+                }
+            }

+            class Dog extends Animal {
+                void sound() {
+                    System.out.println("Barks");
+                }
+            }
+        ```

 - **Encapsulation :**
-    - Encapsulation is a technique used for **hiding the properties and behaviours of an object and allowing outside access only as appropriate**.
+    - Encapsulation means **hiding the properties and behaviours of an object andprotecting data by making it accessible only through getter and setter methods.**.
 It prevents other objects from directly altering or accessing the properties or methods of the encapsulated object.
+    - Hiding internal details and showing only what’s necessary.
     - Although a lesser degree of encapsulation can be achieved by making the members public or protected.
-    - Encapsulation helps the developer to make the code more flexible and maintainable by binding related data in a single unit and access/restrict that using appropriate access modifier.
-With well encapsulation implementation, one can change one part of the code easily without affecting the other part of the code.

 - **Polymorphism :**
     - An **object to have more than one form**.
     - Inheritance, Overloading and Overriding are used to achieve Polymorphism in java.